-Letter from the Julia
+Letter from Julia

 Dear garden friend,